garyzhubc/STAT406-2017/Lecture6/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/creditlars1-1.png)

-Look at the returned object
+With `lars` the returned object is a matrix of regression estimators, one for each value of the penalty constant where a new coefficient "enters" the model:

 ``` r
 # see the variables